Tiggerljc/Tiggerljc/README.md

 ## Hi there 👋

+I'm Tigger, a Lego MOC designer and wannabe game creator.

+- I like to make MOCs and post them on Rebrickable
+- I enjoy game creation using Unreal Engine
+- I'm currently working on creating my first game in Unreal Engine (it is in the early development process)
+- I'm currently working on setting up Visual Studio with Unreal Engine, but I'm having many difficulties.
 <!--
 **Tiggerljc/Tiggerljc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.